 The Commission notes that additional development could significantly increase the visual impacts of the project.
 Therefore, in order to permanently ensure that no further development occurs on the site, the Commission finds it necessary to prohibit all development outside of the proposed development area.
 As detailed in Special Condition Eleven (11), the Open Space Conservation Easement will prohibit all development, with the exception of fuel modification and drainage control activities carried out in accordance with Special Condition Two (2) and Special Condition Three (3).
 Special Condition Eleven (11) allows planting of native vegetation and other restoration activities, and construction and maintenance of public hiking trails, if approved by the Commission as an amendment to this coastal development permit, or as a new coastal development permit.
-In addition, as the more gently rolling areas adjacent to the proposed residence may be appropriate for equestrian facilities, Special Condition Eleven (11) allows equestrian facilities in fuel modification Zones B and C, provided that the facilities do not expand fuel modification beyond what is required for the approved residence, and are approved as an amendment to this coastal development permit or as a new coastal development permit.
 Special Condition Eleven (11) also makes an exception for existing road, trail, and utilities easements.